BBC Logo

 BBC LogoBBC Logo PNG

 The BBC logo can be called a classic of minimalism.
 The emblem shows commitment to tradition, as the British Broadcasting Corporation adheres to strict branding standards.
-Shapes and colors are chosen so that there is a balance, even in small things.
+Shapes and colors are carefully chosen to create a balance, even in the smallest details.

 BBC: Brand overview

 The development of world radio and television broadcasting is closely linked to the creation and development of the world-famous British Broadcasting Corporation, the BBC.
-It was the product of the joint decision of October 18, 1922, to create the British Broadcasting Company of several leading private British corporations in broadcasting and electricity.
+It was the product of the joint decision made on October 18, 1922, to create the British Broadcasting Company, a collaboration of several leading private British corporations in broadcasting and electricity.
 It was nationalized in 1927.
 Today, the corporation broadcasts domestically and worldwide through a special division called the World Service.
-Being not a state but public, the corporation is administered by the Board of Control and the 12 Royal Trustees.
+Being a public corporation, not a state, it is administered by the Board of Control and the 12 Royal Trustees.

 Over such a long period, the BBC has undergone many changes.
-It began as a broadcaster and, through its constant development, has quickly reacted to the emergence of a new form of information presentation – television, immediately making it one of the main areas of its activities, launching an experimental television broadcast in 1932.
+It began as a broadcaster and, through its constant development, quickly reacted to the emergence of a new form of information presentation television, immediately making it one of the main areas of its activities.
+It launched an experimental television broadcast in 1932.
 Each stage of its development was reflected in informing the company’s image, style, logo, and brand mark.
-However, created back in 1958, the first logo in the future has undergone only minor changes, demonstrating a classic British commitment to tradition.
+However, created back in 1958, the first logo has undergone only minor changes, demonstrating a classic British commitment to tradition.

 Meaning and History